 -Your Ravenhawk keyless entry has an external key slot where you use your ignition key to manually open a door.

-Differences from an exotic car
+Differences from other exotic cars

 -Did you know that some exotics require a several thousand dollar check up at 10,000 miles, plus expensive periodic maintenance checks!
 Where does one find an exotic dealer for service?

--The Ravenhawk can be serviced at your local dealer, same company as the engine type, with no required check ups, just normal maintenance.
+-The Ravenhawk can be serviced at your local dealer (same company as the engine type) with no required check ups, just normal maintenance.

 -Cars with gull wing doors may have a wide door threshold that you have to slide across and lift your legs over as well.

 -Gull wing and scissor doors make it difficult to get into and out of the car.